Gastric bypass surgery - discharge

 Keep your dressing (bandage) on your wound clean and dry.
 If there are sutures (stitches) or staples, they will be removed about 7 to 10 days after surgery.
 Some stitches can dissolve on their own.
 Your provider will tell you if you have them.

-Unless you are told otherwise, DO NOT shower until after your follow-up appointment with your provider.
-When you can shower, let water run over your incision, but DO NOT scrub or let the water beat down on it.
+Ask your provider when it is safe to shower.
+When you can shower, let water run over your incision, but do not scrub or let the water beat down on it.

 Press a pillow over your incisions when you need to cough or sneeze.